Adventures Abroad: Your Complete Guide to Moving to Another Country

 Finding accommodations in a country you have no previous living experience in is extremely daunting.
 It’s important to assess all your options before making a decision.
 The easiest and cheapest way to find all the options available to you is through the internet.
 Oftentimes ads will be posted online for apartments, lofts or a room in a house.

-My friends traveling to London for the first time, for example, were able to sublet a furnished one bedroom apartment in London through an ad they found online.
+My friends traveling to London for the first time, for example, were able to sublet a furnished 1-bedroom apartment in London through an ad they found online.

 This is also a great way to assess just how much you’ll be expected to pay for accommodations in whichever country you’ll be living in.
 Make sure you plan accordingly and factor in any additional costs that may sneak up on you before you fly away to your dream destination.
 Always make sure you have enough to at least pay for the first few months of rent, as well as a bit extra for food, furniture, bedding, etc.